LED-backlit LCD: Technology

 A first dynamic "local dimming" LED backlight was public demonstrated by BrightSide Technologies in 2003, and later commercially introduced for professional markets (such as video post-production).
 Edge LED lighting was first introduced by Sony in September 2008 on the 40 in BRAVIA KLV-40ZX1M (known as the ZX1 in Europe).
 Edge-LED lighting for LCDs allows thinner housing; the Sony BRAVIA KLV-40ZX1M is 1 cm thick, and others are also extremely thin.

 LED-backlit LCDs have longer life and better energy efficiency than plasma and CCFL LCD TVs.
-Unlike CCFL backlights, LEDs use no mercury, an environmental pollutant, in their manufacture.
+Unlike CCFL backlights, LEDs do not use mercury in their manufacture, which is an environmental pollutant.
 However, other elements (such as gallium and arsenic) are used in the manufacture of the LED emitters; there is debate over whether they are a better long-term solution to the problem of screen disposal.

 Because LEDs can be switched on and off more quickly than CCFLs and can offer a higher light output, it is theoretically possible to offer very high contrast ratios.
 They can produce deep blacks (LEDs off) and high brightness (LEDs on).
 However, measurements made from pure-black and pure-white outputs are complicated by edge-LED lighting not allowing these outputs to be reproduced simultaneously on screen.

 Full-array mini-LED backlights, consisting of several thousand WLEDs, were being researched for TVs and mobile devices in 2017.

 The white LEDs in LED backlights may use special silicate phosphors, which are brighter but degrade faster.
 The size of the LEDs is one of the factors that determines the size of the bezel of LED-backlit LCDs.